RStudio Connect launches R and Python to perform a variety of tasks. This includes:

 supervisor using the

-The supervisor command is provided the full R command-line, which MUST be invoked by the supervisor.
-The process exit code from R MUST be returned as the exit code of the supervisor.
+The supervisor command is provided the full target command-line, usually R or Python, which MUST be invoked by the supervisor.
+The process exit code from the target command MUST be returned as the exit code of the supervisor.
 The file descriptors for standard input, output, and error MUST NOT be intercepted by the supervisor.

 A supervisor is executed as the appropriate